The River Casino Poker Room Review

 Overall Assessment of the The River Casino Poker Room

 The River Casino is clearly is not for everyone.
 If you’re looking for a large, sleek modern room – this will not be your cup of tea.
 But, if you’re looking to play in a local tavern environment, with a quirky array of players, this is your place.
-While the one tournament the River Casino offers will never be our first choice, it made the grade as a back-up plan when other weekly games are not available.
 The River Casino also provides a nice alternative to other larger, and perhaps more intimidating, card rooms.